You should apply for your child to start primary or infant school by 15 January in the school year your child turns 4.

-A ‘sibling link’ is where your preference for a school place is considered with a higher priority than applicants who will not have siblings attending the school.
-At infant school this includes any brothers or sisters (including half and step-brothers or sisters), who live in the same house, as their primary place of residence, and attend the preferred infant school in Reception or year 1, at the time of application.
-It does not include siblings who will be either in year 2 at the infant school or at a nearby junior school at the time of admission.
+A ‘sibling link’ is where your preference for a school place is considered with a higher priority than applicants who don't have siblings attending the school.
+At infant school this includes any brothers or sisters (including half and step-brothers or sisters), who live in the same house as their primary place of residence, and attend the preferred infant school in Reception or Year 1 at the time of application.
+It does not include siblings who will be either in Year 2 at the infant school or at a nearby junior school at the time of admission.

 Supplementary information forms